christian-bromann/awesome-selenium/README.md

 #### Mobile (browsers and apps)

 - [Appium](http://appium.io/) - Appium is an open source test automation framework for use with native and hybrid mobile apps.
-It drives iOS, Android and Windows Apps using the WebDriver protocol.
+It drives iOS, Android Apps using the WebDriver protocol.
 - [Selendroid](http://selendroid.io/mobileWeb.html) - Selendroid is based on the Android instrumentation framework.
 - [ios-driver](http://ios-driver.github.io/ios-driver/) - Test any IOS native, hybrid, or mobile web application using Selenium / WebDriver.
 - [Winium](https://github.com/2gis/Winium) - Automation framework for Windows platforms.
 It is free.
 It is opensource.
 It is Selenium-based.
 Supports: Windows Desktop (WPF, WinForms); Windows Store or Universal Apps for Windows Phone; Windows Phone Silverlight Apps.